aitanas/currency-exchanger/README.md

 # Currency Exchanger
 ### A project by Aitana Shough

-Currency Exchanger is a web application that uses third party APIs to convert USD to multiple forms of currency.
+Currency Exchanger is a web application that uses a third party API and JavaScript to convert USD to 7+ different currencies.

 ## Technologies Used